labsroy007/Computer-Vision-and-Deep-Learning-Class-Room-Code/README.md

-# B657-quiz-template
+# This is handson for Deep learning and Computer Vision course
-Quiz template for deep learning paper discussion section of B657 -- Computer Vision course
+Quiz template for deep learning paper discussion and  Computer Vision course

 # Please Read